Ygbzyem/FPGA_RealTime_Conv3x3_Processor/README.md

 - Understand how 3x3 convolution works and how it is implemented in RTL.
 - Understand how a combinational adder tree accumulator works, and its critical-path limitation as kernel size grows.
 - Understand how a systolic-array (single-MAC-per-stage) accumulator works, and how it trades latency for a shorter, size-independent critical path.
-- Compare both architectures quantitatively — hardware resource usage (LUT/FF/DSP) and maximum clock frequency (Fmax) — using Vivado synthesis and implementation reports.
+- Compare both architectures quantitatively — hardware resource usage (LUT/FF/DSP) and maximum clock frequency (Fmax) — using Vivado synthesis and implementation reports, across multiple image resolutions (64x64, 128x128, 256x256).
-- Verify both architectures produce numerically correct convolution results using an independent Python golden model.

 ---